Two Phases

 PMID: 28718527 | Design: Double-blind RCT | n: 140 (69V/63HA) | Journal: Andrology

 Key findings: Verapamil: 0.00° ± 0.00 curvature change.
 HA: -4.60° (P<0.001).
 Both reduced plaque (-1.36mm vs -1.80mm, NS).
 Both improved IIEF (NS between groups).
 HA PGI-I: 3.13 vs V 3.53 (P<0.05).
-Zero AEs.
+No injection-site ecchymosis, hematomas, or other significant adverse events reported.
 Acute phase, 11 Italian centers, weekly × 12 weeks.

 PMID: 39355797 | Design: Double-blind RCT | n: 42 | Journal: Arab J Urol